acbodine/Swift-Microservice/README.md

 to use it, I simply find it makes iterating faster.
 Feel free to use it for reference.

-## Image vs. Container
-TODO: Add notes about what kings of things to do during buildtime, and what kinds of things to do during runtime.

 ## Build
 ```
 $ make build